spark-redshift-community/spark-redshift/README.md

 This library requires Apache Spark 2.0+ and Amazon Redshift 1.0.963+.

-For version that works with Spark 1.x, please check for the [1.x branch](https://github.com/databricks/spark-redshift/tree/branch-1.x).
+For library versions that work with Spark 1.x, please check the [1.x branch](https://github.com/databricks/spark-redshift/tree/branch-1.x).

 Currently, only master-SNAPSHOT is supported.

-NOTE: In the examples below, `2.11` is the Scala version.
+NOTE: In the examples below, `2.12` is the Scala version.
 If you are using a different version, be sure to update these values accordingly.

 ### Release builds
 You may use this library in your applications with the following dependency information: